 Pioik Bakery's annual panettone is a labour of love that takes its head baker, Shady Wasef, at least 36 hours to bring to fruition.
 Wasef studied the technique – which involves hanging the sweet loaf suspended upside-down – from Italian baker Mauro Scaglia.
 Made from free-range eggs, butter, candied orange peel and raisins, it's a knockout.

-An alternative for when Simon Johnson's hefty 1kg delight is sold out – or for a party of one.
-It's made from a 75-year-old mother yeast, so you know it's serious business.
+Simon Johnson's hefty 1kg pannetone is about as classic as they come.
+It's made from a 80-year-old mother yeast, so you know it's serious business, and comes packed with rich dried fruit and spices.
 The pretty box packaging makes it an ideal gift too.

 RIVERINO Gelato and Gianduia Panettone